Iman-yazdanpanah/Pairwise_cardiac/README.md

 Once the model is trained, validate it by changing the `only-val` argument.

-If ypu want to get the prediction masks use `val_all` argument.
+If you want to get the prediction masks for all the images, use `val_all` argument.

 # ANTIALIAS error
 If you encounter this error, install pillow with version's bellow 10.0